dereksdata/pyspark-jupyter-cdh/README.md

 # pyspark-jupyter-cdh
 Pyspark Jupyter Notebook Daemon on Cloudera CDH

-This repository contains files to support the execution of Jupyter notebooks for Pyspark as a daemon on a Cloudera CDH Cluster using the anaconda parcels, conitunuum.io deployed anaconda or manually installed.
+This repository contains files to support the execution of Jupyter notebooks for Pyspark as a daemon on a Cloudera CDH Cluster using the anaconda parcels.

 Assuming you have installed anaconda to your CDH cluster using the following guide(s) http://blog.cloudera.com/blog/2016/02/making-python-on-apache-hadoop-easier-with-anaconda-and-cdh/